Luca-x64/ISTAT-Downloader/README.md

 or

-- Importa la classe Istat : `from main import Istat`
+- import the Istat class: `from main import Istat`

 `.choose_dataflow()`          Choose the dataflow